Iraqi PM chairs security meeting after drone attack on residence | Law-Order

 Shi'ite Muslim cleric Moqtada al-Sadr, whose party was the biggest winner in last month's election, called the attack a terrorist act against Iraq's stability that aimed to "return Iraq to a state of chaos to be controlled by non-state forces".
 The United States, Saudi Arabia and Iran condemned the attack.

-Footage also showed unexploded ordnance on the rooftop of the prime minister's residence after the drone attack.
-Remains of a small explosive-laden drone were retrieved by security forces to be investigated, a security official with knowledge of the attack told Reuters.
+Footage also showed unexploded ordnance on the roof of the prime minister's residence after the drone attack.
+Security forces retrieved the remains of a small explosive-laden drone, a security official with knowledge of the attack told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)